jalToorey/WWJS_driveStore/README.md

 Modelled after this: [wwebjs-mongo](https://github.com/jtouris/wwebjs-mongo).

-This project aims to provide an alternative implementation using `LocalAuth` for local authentication, as I encountered issues with `remoteAuth`. `LocalAuth` seems more legacy but offers the required functionality.
+An alternative implementation using `LocalAuth` for authentication.
+I had  issues with `remoteAuth' and `LocalAuth` seems more legacy.

-## Implementation Details
+## Implementation

-Here's the core implementation of the project:

 ```javascript
 const { Client, LocalAuth } = require("whatsapp-web.js");